Exact, non-singular black holes from a phantom DBI Field as primordial dark matter: BH Thermodynamics and Implications for PBH

 where $P_S$ is the evaporation rate for a Schwarzschild BH.
 This result has two crucial implications for Primordial BHs (PBHs), one perturbative and one non-perturbative.
 The perturbative analysis explicitly shows that the evaporation rate is slightly slower ($P < P_S$), hence, the BH's lifetime $\tau \propto M^3/P$ is slightly \emph{longer} than a Schwarzschild PBH.
 This marginally shifts the mass constraints.
+For a similar result, see Refs.~\cite{Davies:2024ysj,Asmanoglu:2025agc}.

-However, the \emph{most important} implication is the \emph{non-perturbative regime} when $M$ is no longer large and the above expansion in $a$ is not valid.
-As the BH evaporates, $M$ decreases.
-Eventually, the mass $M$ will shrink until it reaches the \emph{extremal mass}:
+However, an interesting implication is the \emph{non-perturbative regime} when $M$ is no longer large and the above expansion in $a$ is not valid.
+Assuming $\Lambda \sim 10^{17} GeV$ all through and using the relation \eqref{eq:a-LambdaRel}, the mass $M$ will shrink until it reaches the \emph{extremal mass}:

 whose horizon radius is less than the physical radius $a$.
+It is important to note that this analysis assumes the validity of this theory till the end stages of evaporation.
+To verify the validity, one needs to do a non-perturbative analysis which is beyond the scope of this work.

-This implies that the residual object is a stable, regular, Planck-scale relic.
-Interestingly, our regular DBI BH solution has important implications for PBH dark matter~\cite{Carr:2020xqk}.
+Given the above caveat, our regular BH solution has important implications for PBH dark matter~\cite{Carr:2020xqk}.
 Evaporating Schwarzschild BHs with initial masses $M < 10^{15}\,$g are ruled out as dark matter because they would have evaporated by today, producing an observable gamma-ray background.
-Our non-singular DBI BHs completely evade this constraint.
-PBHs with arbitrarily small initial masses $(M > M_{\rm relic}$) could have formed, evaporated down to the stable relic mass $\sim 10^{-5}~{\rm g}$, and now populate the Universe as the cold dark matter.
+Our regular DBI BHs completely evade this constraint.
+PBHs with arbitrarily small initial masses $(M > M_{\rm relic}$) could have formed, evaporated down to a remnant weighing $\sim 1~{\rm g}$, and now populate the Universe as the cold dark matter\footnote{It is possible that the regular object that were formed at the early Universe can also contribute as dark matter which is not considered in this analysis.}.
+For a similar result, see Refs.~\cite{Davies:2024ysj,Asmanoglu:2025agc}.